henrhie/expo/docs/pages/development-builds/installation.md

 ## 2. Basic configuration

-To load your project's JavaScript in your development build by scanning a QR code, you'll need to configure a deep link scheme for your app.
+To scan a QR code to load your project's JavaScript in your development build, you'll need to configure a deep link scheme for your app.
 The fastest way to do this is with the `uri-scheme` package:

 <InstallSection packageName="expo-development-client" cmd={["npx uri-scheme add <your scheme>"]} hideBareInstructions />